When Declaring Bankruptcy – Can I travel overseas?

 In most cases, it has been our experience that Centrelink will not chase you for your debt to them during the 3 years of bankruptcy.

-More and more, we are seeing the Centrelink debt written off altogether after the 3 years of bankruptcy, although this is in no way a guarantee.
+More and more, we are seeing the Centrelink debt written off entirely after the 3 years of bankruptcy, although this is in no way a guarantee.

-Things are always changing in Australia, and it is best to speak to our team of experts at Bankruptcy Experts to get the full picture.
+Things are always changing in the Northern Territory, and it is best to talk to our team of experts at Bankruptcy Tennant Creek to get the full picture.

 Call us for an obligation-free consultation on 1300 795 575.